patrickpichler/going-minimal/talk.md

 Next up, lets build our image.
 For this we create an `apko.yaml` file.
 First we need to specify the keyring that our build trusts when installing packages.
-We also need to declare a set of repositories `apko` will get APK packages from, as well as the packages we want installed in our image.
-We use the standard wolfi repo, as well as our local `packages` folder, which contains the result of the `melange` build.
+We also need to declare a set of repositories `apko` will use to get APK packages from, as well as the packages we want installed in our image.
+We use the standard wolfi repo, as well as our local `packages` folder, which contains the result of the `melange` build, we did before.
 Next up, we setup the accounts used.
 It is best practice to not run your containers as root, hence we create a `nobody` user.
 Last, but not least, we specify the entrypoint.
 Here we simply run `vulnerable-awk-playground`.
 This should be it!
 Building the image is as simple as running `apko build`.
 This leaves us with a tar ball of the image.
 We can import it via the `docker load` command.
 Let's check for the image size by running `docker image ls`.
 It has `20.8MB`, not too bad.
+It is a bit larget than the chainguard busybox based image though.
 What about vulnerabilities?
 Trivy repots **0** vulnerabilities.
 This is amazing.
 Also exploitation just has become harder.
 The container doesn't even have a shell installed.

 Having a minimal container image is not a silver bullet though.
-Did you know that you can create a reverse shell via AWK as well?
+Did you know that you can create a reverse shell via AWK?
 To further harden your service, you should apply a strategy called defense in depth.
 In a nutshell you can think of it like a medieval castle.
 Instead of having a single wall around it, they had multiple layers of defenses.
 Be it a moat with a draw bridge, or multiple rings of walls.
 Back in devops land, this pretty much translates to having security